RngValue/RngValue/README.md

 ![I am a 17 year old, who does programming as a hobby.](https://github.com/RngValue/RngValue/blob/main/githubpic1.png)

 ## What tools do I use:
-I mostly use vscode, but if I need to make quick changes, I use Notepad++.
+I mostly use Vscode, but if I need to make quick changes, I use Notepad++.

 I mainly use C#, Javascript and Python, but am also familiar with C++ and Ruby.
 For game development I use Godot and Gamemaker Studio.